A daily blog of my robotics journey in SF, Summer 2025

 Thursday, 22nd of May

-- I had 50 more images labelled, and the new model works much better.
-Not perfect yet, but I can now use this data to annotate new data even faster.
+I had 50 more images labelled, and the new model works much better.
+Not perfect, but now good enough that I can use it to annotate new data even faster.

-- I cleaned up the code for downloading and cleaning the data to make it reproducible and also to make it easier to wrangle the code if I lose files.
+I cleaned up the code for downloading and cleaning data to make it reproducible and easier to wrangle if I lose files.

 Board detection